Eskil of Lund: Relationship with monastics

+Prisoner and fugitive

-Hearing of Bernard's death (1153), Eskil made a pilgrimage to the saint's grave and thence to Rome, where all his archiepiscopal privileges were ratified by Pope Adrian IV (Breakspear).
-Returning he was imprisoned at Thionville (at the instigation of the Archbishop of Bremen?).
+Returning, Eskil was imprisoned at Thionville (at the instigation of the Archbishop of Bremen?).
 In a dignified letter to the kings and the bishops of Denmark, Eskil expressed his willingness rather to suffer innocently in defence of the Church's prerogatives than to be ransomed.

 Having obtained his liberty in 1158, Eskil returned home, where he found King Waldemar sole sovereign.
 When the latter took the part of the antipope Victor, Eskil, faithful to Alexander III, took refuge in foreign parts.
 Excepting a pilgrimage to Jerusalem, he lived in France (Clairvaux), in close proximity to the pope.
 In 1164 he consecrated Stephen of Alvastra, a Cistercian monk, first Archbishop of Uppsala.
 Year later, Benedictine Fulco was appointed by Eskil as the Bishop of Estonia.

 After Waldemar's reconciliation with Alexander III, Eskil returned home (1168).
 Subsequent to the solemn translation of the relics of the canonized (1169) martyr-duke, Knud Lavard (d.
 1131), Waldemar's father, Eskil crowned the king's seven-year-old son at Ringsted, 1170.

+Retirement, death, and legacy

-After another sojourn at Clairvaux (1174–76), the venerable archbishop received permission from the pope to resign and to nominate a successor.
+After another sojourn at Clairvaux (1174–1176), the venerable archbishop received permission from the pope to resign and to nominate a successor.
 In the spring of 1177, in the presence of the king, numerous prelates and a great concourse of people assembled in the cathedral of Lund, Eskil, having read the papal decree, declared to resign on his own initiative, laid the official insignia on the altar, and all consenting, designated his nephew, Bishop Absalon of Roskilde, as his successor.
 He then retired to Clairvaux, spending his last days as a simple monk.
 The Cistercians honour him as venerable.

-The question whether Eskil was married and had a daughter is a subject of controversy.
-Although the celibacy of the clergy did not generally obtain during his time, we may infer from his strictly religious principles that Eskil did not ignore the provisions of canon law by marrying after his admission to Sacred orders.
+The question whether Eskil was married and had a daughter is a subject of controversy, as the celibacy of the clergy did not generally obtain during this time.
 The claim that Eskil had a child rests principally on the authority of Saxo Grammaticus's Gesta Danorum.
 Saxo, however, was largely hostile to Eskil as a prelate who put the interests of the international church before those of the Danish monarchy.